-The administrative staff is made up of the Administrative Director, Pedagogical Director, Operations Manager, Enrollment Director, Communications Director, Development Director, and Office Coordinators.
-The administrative staff handles the necessary day-to-day business activities of coordinating and operating the school.
+The administrative staff is made up of the Administrative Director, Pedagogical Director (?
+I don't think I'm an administrative employee), Operations Manager, Enrollment Director, Communications Director, Development Director, Facilities Manager, and Office Coordinators.
+The administrative staff handles the necessary day-today business activities of coordinating and operating the school.
 The administrative team carries out the decisions and standing policies made by various governing bodies, and strives to serve the needs of the faculty, parents, and students.